Physical Therapist Assistant Education: What to Expect in Your PTA Training

 Physical therapist assistant courses

 As you might expect from a field focused on physical activity and movement, a physical therapist assistant’s education includes a lot of hands-on experiences like clinicals and lab work.
 But it also includes the type of classwork you may have a little more experience with.
 So what courses and topics can you expect to see covered in a PTA program?
-Here are a few examples you’ll find at Rasmussen College:
+Here are a few examples you’ll find at Rasmussen University:

 - Physical Therapy Practice Across the Lifespan: In this course, you’ll study holistic human development so you can treat children and aging adults in a manner consistent with their development.